 - (C) a current Level 4 or higher Oklahoma Professional Development Ladder (OPDL) certificate, per OAC 340 Appendix FF Oklahoma Professional Development Ladder. - (2) Assistant caregiver.
-The assistant caregiver or individuals substituting for the assistant caregiver meet requirements in (A) through (C) of this subparagraph. - (A) Caregivers are at least 16 years of age.
-Children are not left alone in the care of any individual younger than 21 years of age. - (B) Caregivers have current cardio-pulmonary resuscitation (CPR) and first aid certification documentation, per OAC 340:110-3-85(h). - (C) Assistant caregivers: - (i) employed before June 1, 2022, obtain a current Level 1 or higher OPDL certificate, per OAC 340 Appendix FF Oklahoma Professional Development Ladder, by June 1, 2023; or - (ii) employed on or after June 1, 2022, obtain and maintain a current Level 1 or higher OPDL certificate, per OAC 340 Appendix FF Oklahoma Professional Development Ladder, prior to or within 12 months of employment. - (3) Substitute caregiver.
+The assistant caregiver or individuals substituting for the assistant caregiver meet requirements in (A) through (C) of this paragraph. - (A) Caregivers are at least 16 years of age.
+Children are not left alone in the care of any individual younger than 21 years of age. - (B) Caregivers have current cardio-pulmonary resuscitation (CPR) and first aid certification documentation, per OAC 340:110-3-85(h). - (C) Assistant caregivers obtain and maintain a current Level 1 or higher OPDL certificate, per OAC 340 Appendix FF Oklahoma Professional Development Ladder, prior to or within 12 months of employment. - (3) Substitute caregiver.
 Individuals substituting for the primary caregiver are at least 21 years of age and have current CPR and first aid certification documentation, per OAC 340:110-3-85(h). - (h) Professional development requirements.
-The primary caregiver and assistant caregiver at large family child care homes are required to meet the professional development requirements, per OAC 340:110-3-85(h), except as otherwise described in (1) and (2) of this subsection. - (1) The primary caregiver: - (A) completes and documents all health and safety training, per OAC 340:110-3-85(h)(3), within two years prior to request for license; - (B) registers the program as a direct care organization and maintains information on the Oklahoma Professional Development Registry (OPDR); and - (C) completes 15-clock hours of professional development annually. - (2) The assistant caregiver meets professional development requirements in (A) and (B) of this paragraph. - (A) The assistant caregiver completes 12-clock hours of professional development annually. - (B) Effective June 1, 2023, ongoing professional development in (i) through (iv) of this subparagraph is required. - (i) Assistant caregivers obtain at least the required number of professional development clock-hours to maintain a current Level 1 or higher OPDL certificate, per OAC 340 Appendix FF Oklahoma Professional Development Ladder.
-However, informal professional development clock-hours are limited. - (ii) Formal professional development is: - (I) a course or training event of two or more clock-hours from an OPDR-approved training organization; and - (II) OPDR-approved college credit hours. - (iii) Informal professional development is:

-- (I) a course or training event of less than two clock-hours from an OPDR-approved training organization; - (II) any number of clock-hours from an OPDR non-approved training organization; and - (III) any training from electronic media, such as videos or DVDs. - (iv) Reading and television programs do not count toward required clock-hours. - (i) Outdoor play space.
+The primary caregiver and assistant caregiver at large family child care homes are required to meet the professional development requirements, per OAC 340:110-3-85(h), except as otherwise described in (1) and (2) of this subsection. - (1) The primary caregiver: - (A) completes and documents all health and safety training, per OAC 340:110-3-85(h)(3), within two years prior to request for license; - (B) registers the program as a direct care organization and maintains information on the Oklahoma Professional Development Registry (OPDR); and - (C) completes 20-clock hours of professional development annually. - (2) The assistant caregiver meets professional development requirements in (A) through (D) of this paragraph. - (A) The assistant caregiver completes 12-clock hours of professional development annually. - (B) Formal professional development is: - (i) a course or training event of two or more clock-hours from an OPDR-approved training organization; or - (ii) OPDR-approved college credit hours. - (C) Informal professional development clock-hours are limited.
+Informal professional development is: - (i) a course or training event of less than two clock-hours from an OPDR-approved training organization; - (ii) any number of clock-hours from an OPDR non-approved training organization; or - (iii) any training from electronic media, such as videos or DVDs. - (D) Reading and television programs do not count toward required clock-hours. - (i) Outdoor play space.
 The requirements regarding outdoor play space, per OAC 340:110-3-86(a)(12), are met.
 The outdoor play space is enclosed by a building or a fence beginning at ground level, at least four feet high, and in good repair.
 Fencing exceptions are not granted by Licensing.